useitcloud/guestbook/README.md

-# guestbook
+# Description

-Flask Guestbook application
+This example shows how to build a simple, multi-tier web application using Kubernetes and [Docker](https://www.docker.com/).